Complete Guide to Credit Report Disputes

 The first step to disputing a credit report error is to realize your report has inaccurate information in the first place.
 That's why it's typically a good idea to check your credit report and score regularly.
 AnnualCreditReport.com allows you to do this for free for each of the three largest agencies that report credit.
 These major credit bureaus are called Equifax, Experian, and TransUnion.

 Once you've obtained a free credit report, look carefully for errors.
-If you find them, you will need to initiate the dispute process with the credit reporting agency or agencies that have the inaccuracies.
-If there is more than one agency reporting erroneous information, you'll want to contact each one separately.
+If you find them, you must initiate the dispute process with the credit reporting agency or agencies with the inaccuracies.
+If more than one agency reports erroneous information, you'll want to contact each separately.

 The table below provides details about disputing information on your credit history.
-It is always fastest to submit your dispute online, but you can also do so by mail or phone.
+It is always faster to submit your dispute online, but you can also do so by mail or phone.

 Contact Method Experian TransUnion Equifax